digidotcom/xbee-java/examples/communication/ip/SendUDPDataSample/ReadMe.txt

   The application sends UDP data to the specified IP address and port number.

-  NOTE: This example uses the NB-IoT device (NBIoTDevice) class, but it can be
+  NOTE: This example uses the Cellular device (CellularDevice) class, but it
-        applied to other Internet capable XBee device classes such as CellularDevice.
+        can be applied to other Internet capable XBee device classes such as WiFiDevice.

   Files